mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

     # Assign the gradient [1, 1, 1] to the 'red.reflectance.value' input
     ek.set_gradient(param_0, [1, 1, 1], backward=False)

-    # Forward-propagate previously assigned gradients
     from mitsuba.core import Float

+    # Forward-propagate previously assigned gradients.
+The set_gradient call
+    # above already indicated which derivatives to propagate, hence we use the
+    # static FloatD.forward() function.
+See the Enoki documentation for further
+    # explanations of the various ways in which derivatives can be propagated.
     Float.forward()

 See Enoki's documentation regarding `automatic differentiation
 <https://enoki.readthedocs.io/en/master/autodiff.html>`_ for further details on
 these steps.
 Finally, we can write the resulting gradient visualization to disk.

 .. code-block:: python